konfound-project/konfound/README.md

-# rsensitivity
+# konfound

-Package for carrying out sensitivity analysis using R
+### Package for carrying out sensitivity analysis using R

 Because this package is not on [CRAN](https://cran.r-project.org/), it must be downloaded from GitHub using the following commands (note that `devtools` must be installed first):